DataDog/documentation/content/en/integrations/guide/source-code-integration.md

 {{% tab "Containers" %}}

 <div class="alert alert-warning">
 This approach requires Docker, or containerd >= 1.5.6.
-For other container setups, see "Other".
+For other container setups, see the "Other" section.
 </div>

 If you are running your app in containers, Datadog can extract source code information directly from your images' Docker labels.
 During build time, follow the [Open Containers standard][1] to add the git commit SHA and repository URL as Docker labels: